 - Nutritional deficiencies and an inability to properly metabolize nutrition

 - Birth defects

 - Reduced Immune function

-- Other health problems—headaches, gout, severe PMS, Vaginitis from Candida, and other infections
+- Other health concerns — headaches, gout, severe PMS, Vaginitis from Candida, and other infections

 - Economic hardships